mackeylab/bids_ppc_scripts/README.md

 - Fix TOPUP fieldmaps (see [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/fix_topup_sequences)).
 - Assign `IntendedFor` field to TOPUP fieldmaps (see [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/assign_fieldmaps)).

-Next, if a subject has fallen asleep or we need to discard some data, the BOLD niftis will be edited to reflect this after running the first chunk (x # of TRs removed), and subjects or runs that are bad will be added to the `.bidsignore` file for documentation for posterity. *Note that adding to the `.bidsignore` does not affect running of any downstream tools such as MRIQC, which will run on these subjects anyways.
-This simply gives a running list of subjects/runs to exclude.*
+Next, if a subject has fallen asleep or we need to discard some data, the BOLD niftis will be edited to reflect this after running the first chunk (some number # of TRs removed), and subjects or runs that are bad will be added to the `.bidsignore` file for documentation for posterity.

+*Note that adding to the `.bidsignore` does not affect running of any downstream tools such as MRIQC, which will run on these subjects anyways.
+This simply gives a running list of subjects/runs to exclude based on sleep or incomplete scans (total number of volumes < 130).*

 **Note**: There are two ongoing issues in fMRIprep development to both select T1s to use and not auto-merge them for Freesurfer, and use manually-edited brains, which may enable us to run Freesurfer within fMRIprep (see [here](https://github.com/poldracklab/smriprep/issues/104) and [here](https://github.com/poldracklab/fmriprep/issues/1769)).
 Then we can feed in only the good T1 for Freesurfer and fMRIprep.